Childhood nudity: Childhood exposure to nude images

 only 9.98% of women and 7.04% of men reported seeing real people as their first childhood experience of nudity.
 Many were accidental, such as walking in on parents, and were more likely to be remembered as negative by women.
 A majority of both women (83.59%) and men (89.45%) reported seeing their first depictions of nudity in film, video, or other mass media.
 Only 4.72% of women and 2% of men reported seeing nude images as part of sex education.

+Pornography

+Child pornography laws in the United States (18 U.S. Code § 2251) prohibit the depiction of sexually explicit conduct involving any person under 18, although what constitutes "sexually explicit" depends upon interpretation.
+In the absence of explicit conduct, the determination of whether a particular image violates the laws results from speculation as to the intent of the creator and the response of the viewer.
+In 2010, Project Spade convicted numerous Americans for possessing child pornography that did not involve sexually explicit conduct, but instead included "lascivious exhibition of the genitals or pubic area" of a minor.
+The European Union also prohibits images of children that are sexualized.

+In recent years, the identification of child sexual abuse material (CSAM) has led to the development of programs that use artificial intelligence to flag images that are then reviewed by humans before further action occurs.
+The advocacy organization Electronic Frontier Foundation views these programs as a dangerous violation of the integrity of end-to-end encryption, which promotes privacy in online communications.